traveltime-dev/devops-task/README.md

 Details of the task are available in task.txt

-The solution must be written in Scala and adhere to functional programming principles (no vars, no mutable data structures, etc.) - basically adhere to Scalazzi principles found here: http://www.lihaoyi.com/post/StrategicScalaStylePracticalTypeSafety.html#scalazzi-scala
+The solution must be written in Scala and adhere to functional programming principles (no vars, no mutable data structures, etc.) - basically adhere to Scalazzi: http://www.lihaoyi.com/post/StrategicScalaStylePracticalTypeSafety.html#scalazzi-scala